readandprogress/reading.is-a.dev/_posts/Anime/2023-04-30-my-first-impressions-of-pokémon-horizons.md

 title: "My First Impressions of Pokémon Horizons!"
 date: 2023-04-30 20:00:00 -0500
 categories: Anime
-tags: [ pokemon, impressions, characters, spoilers, story, plot, olm, pokemon-company ]
+tags: [ Pokemon, Impressions, Characters, Spoilers, Story, Plot, OLM, The Pokemon Company ]
 time:
 description: The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
 Bear in mind that this post contains spoilers for the first three episodes. give our take.
 toc: false
 image: /assets/images/2023-04-30-my-first-impressions-of-pokemon-horizons/liko-and-roy-with-the-starters.jpg
 license: The images used in this post are owned by their respective copyright owners.
 All rights reserved.
 ---

+> This post cointain spoilers for the first couple of episodes.
+{: .prompt-warning }

 The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
 Bear in mind that this post contains spoilers for the first three episodes. give our take.